 It could be revolutionary to gather all kinds of healthcare solutions onto one online platform, and WeDoctor is trying to issue this revolution.
-WeDoctor valued at US$5.5 billion after its latest round of fundraising, and it was actively preparing for a flotation in Hong Kong, despite the recent bearish sentiment in the market.
+WeDoctor valued at US$5.5 billion after its latest round of fundraising, and it was actively preparing for flotation in Hong Kong, despite the recent bearish sentiment in the market.

-More importantly, these online technology platforms focusing healthcare, like WeDoctor, could tap the pinpoints of China’s 1.4 billion population and will be acknowledged and rewarded by the market.
+More importantly, these online technology platforms focusing on healthcare, like WeDoctor, could tap the pinpoints of China’s 1.4 billion population and will be acknowledged and rewarded by the market.

 WeDoctor A personal online medical service

 Some people hate to go to see a doctor in China probably on account of disappointing medical or hospital experience, and they want it to be individual-oriented and precise.
 Luckily it is practiced by WeDoctor, one of China’s most richly valued online health outfits, in an ambitious quest to upend the business of personal care.
 It will directly target to the individual who resorts to it.

 WeDoctor is backed by one of influential tech giants in China, Tencent Holdings.
 Unlike the online medical services powered by another tech giant in the world Google, WeDoctor prefers to make the services more pragmatic, such as making money by unclogging bottlenecks in a Chinese health care market slated to hit $1.2 trillion by 2020.

 The company now provides health care support services to more than 2,700 hospitals, 240,000 doctors, and 160 million platform users in China.

 WeDoctor can provide intelligent services

 WeDoctor also can provide Q&A service, a function that helps sufferers ask questions and reward the best answers.
-It is also combined with latest AI technology, helping detect ailments like cervical cancer.
+It is also combined with the latest AI technology, helping detect ailments like cervical cancer.
 It sells an Amazon Echo-like $600 speaker for the home that can link to fitness wearables and doubles as a doctors’ hotline.